AureumChaos/LEAP/docs/source/distributed.rst

 which is just a variant of the `leap_ec.ops.pool` operator that relies on `dask` to evaluate individuals in parallel.

+.. note:: If you wanted to use resources on a cluster or supercomputer, you would
+    start up `dask-scheduler` and `dask-worker`s first, and then point the `Client` at the scheduler file used by the scheduler and workers.
+Distributed LEAP is agnostic on what kind of dask client is passed as a `client` parameter -- it will generically perform the same whether running on local cores or on a supercomputer.

 Separate Examples
 ^^^^^^^^^^^^^^^^^